-We describe an on-going project at the University of Florida, sponsored by General Dynamics Inc. The goal of this multi-year project is to partially automate the creation of a process plan for manufacturing a "part" (typically the M107 ballistic shell casing) at the General Dynamics manufacturing plant in Scranton, Pennsylvania.
+We describe an on-going project at the University of Florida, sponsored by General Dynamics Inc. The goal of this multi-year project is to partially automate the creation of a process plan for manufacturing a "part" (in the past the M107 ballistic shell casing, more recently a pipe joint for oil exploration) at the General Dynamics manufacturing plants in Scranton and Red Lion, Pennsylvania, respectively.
 In the manufacturing process, the starting point is a steel billet.
-This undergoes a number of operations (cutting, foundry heating, initial molding, cooling, turning, ring application, additional cutting, nose and tail lathing, and finally sanding and painting) to produce a shell casing which will later be packed with ordnance.
-The final product is about 60 cm. tall, with a diameter of some 10 cm, ready to be fired a distance of some 25 Km. from a vehicle-borne howitzer.
+This undergoes a number of operations (cutting, foundry heating, initial molding, cooling, turning, ring application, additional cutting, nose and tail lathing, and finally sanding and painting) to produce a shell casing or a pipe joint.
 There are many choices for a machine on the plant floor (over a hundred) to perform any one of these operations.
 Thus, machine selection for the process plan is a major engineering design issue, involving process plan feasibility, machine tolerances, processing costs, waste of material, and time.
 In this paper, we describe the multi-year project we are carrying out at the University of Florida to partially automate this process planning activity.
 Four teams of 5-6 engineering students are involved, each team with a faculty coach, working together with personnel at General Dynamics and two external consultants.
-We describe the current project phase (year two), and our tree-pruning algorithm for process plan selection and analysis.
+We describe the current project phase (year three), our tree-pruning algorithm for process plan selection and analysis, and this year's newly added component, the construction of a part via a Feature Library.